CSteinmuller/devdocs/source/howto/contributing.rst

 (15) Have all reviewer comments processed and marked "Done".

-If you are unfamiliar with CSI, see the CSI Howto.
+If you are unfamiliar with CSI, see the Commenting Showing Intent Howto.

+For more information on our Coding Standards, see the C++ Coding Standards Howto and the Lua Coding Standards Howto.

 You must also abide by the C++ and Lua code standards provided by the Qub3d Engine Group.